 If you’re not a jewellery person, then never fear.
 Many cultures do not wear engagement rings at all.
 Instead, they exchange other goods as representation of commitment.
 In China, this is often money.
 In India, flower garlands are used to symbolise a couples bond.
 The Samburu warriors of Kenya wear ornate beadings around their neck, with certain colours used to indicate engagement.
 Additionally, toe rings known as bichiya are worn to show engagement in certain Hindu traditions.

 In certain countries, women aren’t the only ones who wear engagement rings.
 Men in Chile and Sweden wear engagement rings until they are married, although they wear these on their right hand.
-Signet rings are an excellent choice for men’s engagement rings- they can even be engraved with symbolic designs.
+Antique signet rings are an excellent choice for men’s engagement rings- they can even be engraved with symbolic designs.
 This trend is growing in popularity, in part due to legalization of same-sex marriage in many countries and also due to celebrity culture.

 These options regarding how to wear your engagement ring are all rather special.
 Whether you prefer to stick with classic customs or put a twist on tradition, there are many ways you can wear your engagement ring.
 The most important thing is that you choose the option that is right for you.
 After all, there may be traditions, however there are no rules!